 - i.
 Liquidity.
-To cover its short-term funding requirements, the Group intends to use internally generated funds and net proceeds of the sale of a stake in its subsidiary.
-The Group can also obtain additional advances from its stockholders and negotiate for longer payment terms for its payables. - ii.
+To cover its short-term funding requirements, the Group intends to use internally generated funds and available short-term credit facilities.
+Credit lines are obtained from BOD-designated banks at amounts based on financial forecast approved by the BOD.
+The Group can also obtain additional advances from its stockholders, refinance its short-term loans, renew its credit lines and negotiate for longer payment terms for its payables. - ii.
 Events that will trigger Direct or Contingent Financial Obligation.
 There are no events that will trigger direct or contingent financial obligations that are material to the Group, including and default or acceleration of an obligation. - iii.
 Material Off-balance sheet Transactions, Arrangements, Obligations.
-Likewise, there were no materials off-balance sheet transactions, arrangements, obligations (including contingent obligations), and other relationships of the group with unconsolidated entities or other persons

-- created during the reporting period. - iv.
+Likewise, there were no materials off-balance sheet transactions, arrangements, obligations (including contingent obligations), and other relationships of the group with unconsolidated entities or other persons created during the reporting period. - iv.
 Material Commitments for Capital Expenditure.
 There are no material commitments for capital expenditures. - v.
 Material Events/ Uncertainties.
-There are no new trends, events, or uncertainties that are expected to have a material favorable or unfavorable impact on the Group's revenues from continuing operations. - vi.
+There are no new trends, events, or uncertainties that are expected to have a material favorable or unfavorable impact on the Group's revenues from continuing operations.
+The Group's financial challenges in 2019 are being addressed through the following: continuous venture into new revenue potentials, cost cutting measures, and entry of new strategic investors. - vi.
 Results of Operations.
 There were no significant elements of income or loss that did not arise from continuing operations. - vii.
 Seasonality.
 The effects of seasonality or cyclicality on the operations of the Group's business are confined to its mobile consumer and other services segment.